NEET College Predictor

 Frequently Asked Questions (FAQs)

-For every correct answer, four marks are given to the candidates whereas for every wrong answer, one mark is deducted.
+As per the marking scheme of NEET PG 2026, for every correct answer, four marks are given to the candidates whereas for every wrong answer, one mark is deducted.
 No marks are awarded for the answered question.

 200 multiple choice questions are asked in the NEET PG exam.